cpittet/ada-teamphilippe/index.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="400" allowfullscreen="true" src="figures/age_prop.html"></iframe>

 From the above plot, we can see that people between 26 and 50 years are the ones making most of the quotes about Mark and Facebook.
 Indeed, by looking at the data, we can see that they represent around 50% of the quotes over time.
 Then, come people from 51 to 75 years with around 30% of the quotes.
-We can see another bias in the dataset, i.e. almost all the quotes are from people from 26-75 whereas the other ages are really under-represented.

 Let us now interest ourselves in the evolution of the mean compound score of each category of ages over time.
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="400" allowfullscreen="true" src="figures/age_mean.html"></iframe><iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="400" allowfullscreen="true" src="figures/age_box.html"></iframe>